cottsay/buildfarm_deployment/README.md

 On all three:
 * `jenkins::slave::ui_pass`
-* This is the passworkd for the slave to access the master
+  * This is the password for the slave to access the master
 * `user::admin::password_hash`
   * On the master this should be the hashed password from above
-* The easiest way to create this is to setup a jenkins instance.
+  * The easiest way to create this is to set up a jenkins instance.
 Change the password, then copy the string out of config file on the jenkins server.
 * `autoreconfigure::branch`
   * If you are forking into a repo and using a different branch name, update the autoreconfigure command to point to the right branch.

 On repo:
 * `jenkins-slave::authorized_keys`
   * This is the string contents for the authorized keys for the slaves to push into the repo.
 (It should match the `jenkins::private_ssh_key` on the master.
 * `jenkins-slave::gpg_public_key`
   * The GPG public key matching the private key.
 This will be made available for download from the repo for verification.
 * `jenkins-slave::gpg_private_key`
   * The GPG key with which to sign the repository.
 * `master::ip`
   * The IP address of the master instance.

 On the master:
 * `jenkins::authorized_keys`
   * This is the string contents for the authorized keys for the slaves to push into the repo.
 (It should match the `jenkins::private_ssh_key` on the master.
 * `jenkins::private_ssh_key`
   * The key which authorizes access to push content into the repository or to connect back to the master from a job.
 * `master::ip`
   * The IP address of the master instance.
 * `repo::ip`
   * The IP address of the repository instance.

 On the slave:
 * `master::ip`
   * The IP address of the master instance.
 * `repo::ip`
   * The IP address of the repository instance.
 * `jenkins::slave::num_executors`
  * The number of executors to instantiate on each slave.
    From current testing you can do one per available core, as long as at least 2GB of memory are available for each executor.

 ## Deployment